loicnestler/chrome-color-palette/README.md

 1. Clone the repository
 2. Navigate to `chrome://extensions/` and activate the `Developer Mode` (top right)
 3. Click on `Load unpacked`
-4. Select the repositories directory
+4. Select the repository's directory
 5. Enjoy beautiful color palettes!

 ### Donate